 An inguinal hernia is a protrusion of a piece of intestine through an opening in the abdominal wall in the groin.

 An inguinal hernia extends into the groin and can extend into the scrotum.
-Other types of hernias (such as umbilical hernias and femoral hernias) occur at other locations (see Gastrointestinal Emergencies: Abdominal Wall Hernias).
+Other types of hernias (such as umbilical hernias and femoral hernias) occur at other locations.
 With an inguinal hernia, the opening in the abdominal wall can be present from birth or develop later in life.